Swarwerth/rxwS/README.md

 ## ☀ Turn on the bot

 All the installation is done, you can now start your bot, with **node**.
-In the console, you need to write :
+In the console, you need to write:

 ```
 node index.js
 ```

-Now, your bot is on and all is ok !
+Now, your bot is on and all is ok!

 ## 🎈 Features